itsKuba/itsKuba.github.io/_3d/99_city-experiments.markdown

   - city-experiments-02.jpg
   - city-experiments-03.jpg
 ---
-A mixture of data driven and hand modeled large scale real world city environments.<br />
+A mixture of data driven and hand modeled large scale city environments.<br />
 <br />

 {% for image in page.images %}